Every day at the top of my notes I see this:

 And I’ve mapped out a piece for small orchestra titled “A Song for Vermont”, based on the map of Vermont, starting north and heading south.
 If I can get one (or two) of the small orchestras in Vermont to agree to look at the score and play it if they like it, it will be my primary composition for 2020.

 It really sucks that all my concerts, which I invested so heavily in over the last two years, have been nuked by C-19.
-And while the BMAC has been great – the gallery is now open on a limited basis – my installation “Transmuting the Prosaic” is truncated and one is not allowed to use the turn-tables to play the records, which was an integral part of the Modified Vinyl work.
+And while the BMAC has been great – the gallery is now open on a limited basis – my installation “Transmuting the Prosaic” is truncated and one is not allowed to use the turn-tables to play the records, which was an integral part of the Modified Vinyl work (Ed.
+Note: one can now use the turn-tables if one uses hand sanitizer afterwards.
+Great!).
 So it goes.
 Also by now all the main tracks for Trinary System’s second full-length were to have been completed.
 Well, well, well…

 But Deb and I are healthy, and I have plenty of interesting stuff to do besides care for the house while she has an actual job: lack of ideas has never been my problem.
 I recently finished reading a history of ancient Greece (focusing on Athens 5th Century BC of course), studied the artist Wassily Kandinsky, and am now on to a book on Van Gogh.
 I may even get back to developing my frottage drawings, who knows?